 And that’s why for me this is one of the best money books of all.

-If that weren’t enough, Kiyosaki’s take on asset & liabilities is as simple as it is eye opening.
+If that weren’t enough, Kiyosaki’s take on assets & liabilities is as simple as it is eye-opening.

 Quote: The lack of money is the root of all evil.